Geometry-Induced Vacuum Polarization and Mode Shifts in Maxwell-Klein-Gordon Theory: MKG framework with geometric potential

-While the effective field equation derived in Ref.~\cite{LWang2025} describes the dynamics on the submanifold itself, the calculation of vacuum polarization requires treating the field as a fluctuation in the ambient spacetime.
-We adopt the "physical thin-layer" approach, where the geometric potential $\Sigma_{\mathrm{geom}}$ acts as a constitutive mass correction within a layer of finite thickness $h$.
+To calculate the vacuum polarization, we treat the field as a fluctuation in the ambient spacetime using the established "physical thin-layer" approach \cite{JensenKoppe1971,daCosta1981}.
+Specifically, we utilize the effective field theory framework derived in Ref.~\cite{LWang2025}, where the geometric potential $\Sigma_{\mathrm{geom}}$ acts as a constitutive mass correction within a layer of finite thickness $h$.

 Crucially, we perform the loop integrals over the momenta of the non-compact ambient spacetime ($D=3+1$).
 We do not integrate over the internal geometric degrees of freedom of the submanifold (such as those of $\mathbb{C}P^1$ discussed later), as their contribution is already effectively captured by the geometric potential $\Sigma_{\mathrm{geom}}$ via the thin-layer quantization procedure.